jluo1996/MonsterHunterRise_Utilities/README.md

 ## Features

+The application provides a user-friendly graphical interface with features such as:

+- Select all functionality for easy mod selection
+- Custom loading splash screen
+- Application icon for better identification
+- Auto-detection of game installation path

 This application manages several popular Monster Hunter Rise mods:

 - **MHR Overlay**: A detailed in-game UI overlay that provides: